-If you are taking the new SAT in spring 2016 or later, your test will be significantly different from the current SAT.
-What are the main differences between the old and new SAT?
+If you took the SAT after February 2016, your test is significantly different from the old SAT.
+What're the main differences between the old and new SAT?
 How do you convert between the two tests?
 How do these changes affect you as the test taker?

 Differences Between Old and New SAT

-There will be a lot of minute differences between the two tests, but the big changes are:
+There are a lot of minute differences between the two tests, but the big changes are:

-- There will be two sections instead of three: Math and Evidence-Based Reading and Writing.
+- There are two sections instead of three: Math and Evidence-Based Reading and Writing.

-- The types of questions asked will be changed.
-For example, the new Evidence-Based Reading and Writing section will no longer have the sentence completion vocabulary questions.
-Instead, there will be more passage-based critical thinking questions.
+- The types of questions asked have changed.
+For example, the new Evidence-Based Reading and Writing section no longer has sentence completion vocabulary questions.
+Instead, there are more passage-based critical thinking questions.

-- There will be no penalty for guessing on questions.
+- There is no penalty for guessing on questions.
 On the old SAT, you received minus ¼ point for every incorrect answer.

 There are many more changes to the new SAT, and I recommend you read about the others as well.
 However, the changes I mentioned are the biggest and most important to understanding the conversion.

 The College Board has not announced any specific conversion method (nor have colleges announced how they will compare the old and new test).
 However, here at PrepScholar, we have come up with two possible conversion methods.

 - Fast Method: Simply multiply the old SAT score by ⅔.
 For example, if you received 1800 on the old SAT, the calculation would be 1800 x ⅔ = 1200.
 Your new SAT score would be 1200.
 There are a couple of issues with this fast method.
 It doesn’t take into account that Math is more heavily weighted on the new SAT (since it makes up ½ instead of ⅓ of the score), while the Critical Reading and Writing count less since they are combined.
 Our next method resolves this issue.